raul23/pyebooktools/README.rst

    9781594201721
    1000100111

+The search for ISBNs starts in the first pages of the document to increase the likelihood that the first extracted ISBN is the valid one.
+Then the last pages are analyzed in reverse.
+Finally, the rest of the pages are search.

+Thus, in this example, the first extracted ISBN is the correct one associated with the book since it was found in the first page.

-The first extracted ISBN is the correct one.
-The last sequence ``1000100111`` is not an ISBN even though it is a technically valid but wrong ISBN that the regular expression ``isbn_blacklist_regex`` didn't catch.
+The last sequence ``1000100111`` was found in the middle of the document and is not an ISBN even though it is a technically valid but wrong ISBN that the regular expression ``isbn_blacklist_regex`` didn't catch.
+Maybe it is a binary sequence that is part of a problem in a book about digital system.

 Uninstall
 =========